 One such travel destination that has not yet become mainstream would be Uttarakhand’s hamlet called Munsiyari.

 Situated in the Pithoragarh district of the state, the place has even been called the ‘Little Kashmir’.

 Munsiyari is located around 2298 mts above sea level.
 The literal meaning of its name is ‘place with snow’ and it only has a population of around 10,000 people.

-Currently the place is known for being a great destination for those interested in winter adventure sports like skiing, mountaineering, snow boarding, along with the general options like camping and trekking.
+Currently, the place is known for being a great destination for those interested in winter adventure sports like skiing, mountaineering, snowboarding, along with general options like camping and trekking.

 Nestled within the Kumaon Hills, the winter times turn the place into a vision with snow covering almost all the land.

 Read More: In Pics: This Tamil Nadu Golden Temple Is Made With 1,500 Kg Gold, Almost Double Of Amritsar’s Golden Temple

 The reason it is compared to Kashmir is due to its yet untouched natural beauty that transports one to a whole another dimension.